anima-wg/brski-cloud/anima-brski-cloud.md

 Pledges MUST and Cloud/Owner Registrars SHOULD support the use of the "server_name" TLS extension (SNI, RFC6066).
 Pledges SHOULD send a valid "server_name" extension whenever they know the domain name of the registrar they connect to, unless it is known that Cloud or Owner Registrars for this pledge implementation will never need to be deployed in a cloud setting requiring the "server_name" extension.

-The Pledge MUST be manufactured with pre-loaded trust anchors that are used to verify the identity of the Cloud Registrar when establishing the TLS connection.
+The pledge MUST be manufactured with pre-loaded trust anchors that are used to verify the identity of the Cloud Registrar when establishing the TLS connection.
 The TLS connection can be verified using a public Web PKI trust anchor using {{RFC6125}} DNS-ID mechanisms or a pinned certification authority.
 This is a local implementation decision.
 Refer to {{trust-anchors-for-cloud-registrar}} for trust anchor security considerations.